 - In the previous Age in The Wheel of Time, both sides stopped using Balefire - a weave that erased people from existence retroactively - after reality literally started unraveling from its overuse.
 Thousands of years later, the weave is still banned, and Aes Sedai generally have their panties in a bunch about Rand's liberal use of it.

 - During the wars between the Buggers and humanity, the Buggers had never attacked a human planetary population, and the humans reciprocated by never attacking a Bugger-occupied planet.
-During the last battle between the Bugger and human fleets over the Bugger home planet, Ender breaks the (unspoken) rule.
-He uses the Little Doctor device to destroy the planet (and kill all of the Bugger Queens), thus ending the war.
+During the last battle between the Bugger and human fleets over the Bugger home planet, Ender breaks the (unspoken) rule by using the Little Doctor device to destroy the planet (and kill all of the Bugger Queens), thus ending the war.

 - This is only in the first novel.
 In other novels, this is retconned into China getting hit by the Buggers hard during the First Invasion.
 Originally, it was claimed that nukes were used.
 However, in the prequel novels, it's established that they were using poison gas to attempt to terraform large parts of China, treating humans as nothing more than dangerous animals.